JFSvensson/1DV610_L2_JFSvensson/README.md

 First release, supports calculating the position of the Sun.

 ### 0.2
 CelestialFinder now supports finding the position of the Moon.
 It is also possible to get the time eloped since epoch 2000, that is the midnight between 31 december 1999 and 1 january 2000.
+Released as a npm package.

+### 0.2.1
+Code rewrites making it possible to call and get results from calculations such as distance, periapsis, anomalies and more for a given time.
+These features are undocumented.

+### 0.3

 ## License
 This project is part of "laboration 2" in the course "1DV610 - Introduktion till mjukvarukvalitet" at Linnéuniversitetet.
 It's published under MIT License.